jazzTheJackRabbit/p3_behavioral_cloning/README.md

   * This final architecture worked very well on the first test track.

+#### 2. Final Model Architecture

 #TODO: Network architecture diagram

-#### 2. Final Model Architecture

-The final model architecture (`model.py` lines 79-102) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (`model.py` lines 75-102) consists of a convolution neural network with the following layers and layer sizes:

 * Preprocessing layers:
   * Layer 1 - Lambda layer for normalization